Pinoy Family Recipes

 How To Cook Ginisang Monggo with Pork

-In a large pot, combine the soaked mung beans and 4 cups of water.
-Bring it to a boil over medium-high heat.
-Once boiling, reduce the heat to medium-low and let it simmer for about 30-40 minutes, or until the mung beans are tender and starting to break apart.
-If needed, add more water to reach your desired consistency.
-Once cooked, mash the mung beans to create a creamy texture, then set aside.
+Put the soaked mung beans in a pot with about 4 cups of water.
+Bring it to a boil, then lower the heat and let it simmer for around 30 to 40 minutes.
+You’ll know it’s ready when the beans are soft and starting to break apart.
+If it looks too dry, just add more water.
+Once cooked, mash some of the beans to make the texture nice and creamy.
+Then set it aside.

-In a separate pan, heat the cooking oil over medium heat.
-Add the pork pieces and cook until they are browned and cooked through.
-Once done, remove the pork from the pan and set it aside.
+In a separate pan, heat a bit of oil and cook the pork until it’s browned and fully cooked.
+Once done, remove it from the pan and set it aside.

 Top view of bowls of ginisang monggo wih onion, garlic and ampalaya leaves on the side.